vvvv/The-Gray-Book/reference/extending/editor-extensions.md

 You take it from here.
 A classic usecase will be showing/hiding an editor extensions window on repeated executions of the command.
 But as within any other patch, you're free to run even `format c:` here, so as always, handle with care...

 ## Multiple extensions per .HDE.vl file
-If that is what you need, then yes, simply register multiple commands in your document.
+If that is what you need, then yes, simply register multiple commands in your document that trigger individual extensions.

 Note though, that should one of your extensions have a runtime error, all the others running in the same document, might be affected as well.

+## Interfacing with vvvv
+The vvvv API gives you access to hovered and selected nodes and allows you to read and write pins.
+In the HelpBrowser check the `API` section for some examples.
+All the API nodes are available via the `VL.Lang` repository in the `Session` category.

+## Settings
+For some extensions it will be interesting to have them configurable via the [Settings](../hde/settings.md).
+This is not yet possible though.

-## Packaging extensions in a nuget
+## Packaging extensions in a NuGet
 In order for vvvv to pick up editor extensions from installed nugets, their nuget ID also has to end in `.HDE`, e.g.:

 `VL.MyExtension.HDE`